neoforge-dev/starter/memory-bank/active-context.md

    - profile-page.test.js
    - settings-page.test.js

-2. **Fix Notification Service Test**: Address the failing test in the notification-service.test.js file related to the console.error spy.
+2. **Clean Up Backup Test Directories**: Consider cleaning up or removing the tests/ and tests-backup/ directories that contain failing tests but are not part of the main application.

 3. **Fix Component Mock Utilities**: Address the issue with the registerMockComponent function in the component-mock-utils.test.js file.